dendie-sanjaya/ai-face-recognition/readme.md

     SQLite: A lightweight database used for the User Profile Database, suitable for local data management and prototyping.

     Watchdog: A Python library for monitoring file system changes in real-time, ensuring the automation of the conversion process.

 This system is designed to enable automated face registration and fast, efficient biometric face verification, unlocking potential for various security and personalization applications.
 Setup and Installation

-To get this system up and running, follow these installation steps.
-These commands are typically run in a Linux environment (like WSL or a native Linux distribution).

 ## B. Install Lib Python